-In response to the Reviewer’s comment, we performed additional ddPCR assays targeting the VUSo (the cfDNA somatic mutations that were not matched to the paired tumors or WBCs) to evaluate the specificity of the cfDNA sequencing assay for low VAF non tumor-matched somatic variants.
+In response to the Reviewer’s comment, we have now performed additional ddPCR assays targeting the VUSo (the cfDNA somatic mutations that were not matched to the paired tumors or WBCs) to evaluate the specificity of the cfDNA sequencing assay for low VAF non tumor-matched somatic variants.
 For this analysis, we first identified the subset of cfDNA VUSo for which a validated ddPCR assay was available.
 We then identified all the patients with residual extracted cfDNA and/or leftover pre-enrichment sequencing libraries harboring any of these mutations.
 Our final analysis included four ddPCR assays (PIK3CA E545K, NRAS Q61K, CTNNB1 T41I, CTNNB1 S33C) targeting VUSo in seven patients.
 For one patient, only cfDNA extracted from plasma was available.
-For two patients, both cfDNA and pre-enrichment sequencing libraries were available and tested whilst for the remaining four patients, only pre-enrichment libraries were available.
-As negative control, the pre-enrichment sequencing libraries from 12 patients where the target VUSo were not detected in cfDNA were used.
+For two patients, both cfDNA and pre-enrichment sequencing libraries were available and tested, whereas for the remaining four patients, only pre-enrichment libraries were available.
+As a negative control, the pre-enrichment sequencing libraries from 12 patients where the target VUSo were not detected in cfDNA were used.
 Four negative libraries were used for each ddPCR assay and all experiments were performed in triplicate.
-The results are shown in Figure 9b below and Figure 4X of the revised manuscript whereby the cfDNA sequencing assay had a 100% positive percent agreement (PPA) and 100% negative percent agreement (NPA) considering ddPCR as the benchmark.
+The results are shown in Response to Reviewers Figure 9b below and Figure 4X of the revised manuscript whereby the cfDNA sequencing assay had a 100% positive percent agreement (PPA) and 100% negative percent agreement (NPA) considering ddPCR as the benchmark.

-…